jdleesmiller/jdleesmiller.github.io/_posts/2019-09-06-lessons-building-node-app-docker.markdown

 ## Installing Dependencies

 Next up on our list is to install the app's dependencies.
-We want these dependencies to be installed inside the container via the `Dockerfile`, so the container contains everything needed to run the application.

-In order to do this, we need to run `npm install` in the `Dockerfile`, and, before we do that, we need to get the `package.json` and `package-lock.json` files into the image so `npm` can read them.
+We want these dependencies to be installed inside the container via the `Dockerfile`, so the container will contain everything needed to run the application.
+This means we need to get the `package.json` and `package-lock.json` files into the image and run `npm install` in the `Dockerfile`.
 Here's what that change looks like:

 ```diff
 diff --git a/Dockerfile b/Dockerfile